SigFig Review 2019 – Expert Analysis of Low Fee Robo-Advisor

-- Ability to adjust your risk tolerance, and thereby change your portfolio allocations
+- You have the ability to adjust your risk tolerance, and thereby change your portfolio allocations is important.

-- Comprehensive tax-advantaged investing strategy is among the best available.
+- The comprehensive tax-advantaged investing strategy is among the best available.

 SigFig Robo Advising Cons

 - If you don’t invest with Fidelity, Schwab, or TD Ameritrade, you will have to change accounts over to TD Ameritrade, and you might incur taxable expenses.
-Although most other robo-advisors require you to transfer your funds to their platform.
+This isn’t terribly uncommon, though; most other robo-advisors require you to transfer your funds to their platform.

 - Though they do offer the free Portfolio Tracker, it’s very limited in the service level it provides.